-Students, faculty, staff, and visitors should report any emergency medical situations to GWPD immediately at extension 4-6111 (2-6111 at MVC) or, from outside the university phone system, at 202-994-6111 (202-242-6111 at MVC).
+Students, faculty, staff, and visitors should report any emergency medical situations to GW Emergency Services immediately at extension 4-6111 (2-6111 at MVC) or, from outside the university phone system, at 202-994-6111.
 The GWPD dispatcher will send GWPD officers and, if on duty, on-call members of the Emergency Medical Response Group (EMeRG) to the scene.
-EMeRG at GW is a recognized basic life support (BLS), first responder agency within the District of Columbia.
-EMeRG's certified personnel operate a BLS ambulance and provide quality emergency medical services in a variety of settings, including campus coverage and special events.
+EMeRG at GW is a recognized basic life support (BLS) agency within the District of Columbia.
+EMeRG's certified personnel operate BLS ambulances and provide quality emergency medical services in a variety of settings, including campus coverage and special events.
 If EMeRG is not in service, GWPD will notify the District of Columbia Fire and Emergency Medical Services Department (DCFEMS) of an incident.